filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag can be safely disabled if no pattern matching is required for `journalctl`.

+### pkcs11
+Pass the `-Dp11kit=true` option to the Meson build script.
+Enable support for PKCS#11 cryptographic API in the `systemd-homed` and `systemd-cryptsetup` utilities and provide an ability to use hardware security modules (HSM), smart cards and USB keys to obtain cryptographic tokens for decrypting encrypted partitions.

+It is safe to disable this flag.

 ### policykit
 Passes the `-Dpolkit=true` option to the Meson build script.
 The flag enables the Polkit support.
 It provides an ability to ask for elevated permissions via the Polkit framework for various tools, e.g. `hostnamectl`, `localectl`, `timedatectl`, etc.

 This flag is recommended for systems with a graphical desktop environment.

+### pwquality
+Pass the `-Dpwquality=true` option to the Meson build script.
+Use the `libpwquality` library and provide the `homectl` and `systemd-homed` utilities with an ability to check for password quality, its strength and against the common passwords list.

+This flag should be enabled to improve password security for system users.

 ### qrcode
 The flag passes the `-Dqrencode=true` option to the Meson build script.
 It will enable an ability to generate a QR-code during FSS configuration using `journalctl` to simplify verification keys transfer.

 This flag can be safely disabled, because verification keys can simply be typed or copied away.

+# repart
+Pass the `-Drepart=true` option to the Meson build script.
+Build and install the `systemd-repart` tool that can be used to grow and add partitions to a partition table, based on the configuration files described in `repart.d`.

+It is safe to disable this flag.

 ### resolvconf
 The resolvectl/systemd-resolve tool provides `resolvconf` compatibility mode.
 Enabling this flag will install symlink under the `resolvconf` name, in which case it will take arguments and input compatible with the Debian and FreeBSD resolvconf tool.